victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/15-creating-ios-list-screenlets-advanced.markdown

     }

-Now you're ready to implement your theme's functionality.
-In your `*ListView_mytheme` class, override the `doRegisterCellNibs` method to register your custom cell:
+Now you're ready to implement your Theme's functionality.
+In your `*ListView_mytheme` class, override the `doRegisterCellNibs` method to register your custom cell.
+For example, Bookmark List Screenlet does this in its `BookmarkListView_default-custom` class:

-In the `BookmarkListView_default-custom`:

     public override func doRegisterCellNibs() {
         let nib = UINib(nibName: "BookmarkCell_default-custom", bundle: NSBundle.mainBundle())